Monster-Train-2-Modding-Group/StewardClan/README.md

 # Steward Clan Mod

-Support language: English | 中文
+Support language: English | 简体中文

 A Mod for Monster Train 2 featuring a whole new clan: The Train Stewards.
 Having gone mad from rust and technical errors, the Stewards determine to take the train through Heaven to defeat the titans on their own.